 However one must be careful not to be too romantic regarding the process.
 In truth, though many may set out with the best of intentions on this arduous spiritual journey, few truly arrive home, with the majority still struggling somewhere on the mountain slopes, with little hope of early arrival.

-And even for those who genuinely make it home, as always life then brings a host of new challenges, with no time to rest on one's laurels.
+And even for those who genuinely make it home, as always life then brings a host of new challenges, with no time to rest on their laurels.

 This is why I customarily see the radial stages as most accurately representing an enhancement of normal life with the same joys and sorrows that everyone experiences, but perhaps in a much more wide-ranging and intensive manner due to a keenly felt spiritual desire to serve society to the best of one's abilities.